gaelgoth/swisssoftwareconsulting/README.md

 # Swiss Software Consulting

 I've done a lot of researching on service companies during my job search in the past.
-This list is meant for aspiring UX designers, web developers, (embedded) software engineers, project managers and consultants.
+This list is meant for aspiring UX designers, web developers, (embedded) software engineers, project managers, DevOps engineers, database administrators and consultants.
 Hope it helps you in your quest!

 * [ELCA](https://www.elca.ch/en)
 * [Zühlke](https://www.zuehlke.com/en)